 Our technology and industry expertise enable us to find the right staff, quickly.
-Our recruiters have either worked in a Manufacturing or Warehousing environment or have over 5 years recruitment experience as a minimum.
+Our recruiters have either worked in a call centre or back office environment or have over 5 years recruitment experience as a minimum.

 Symmetry Human Resources currently has seven offices located in Melbourne, Sydney, and Brisbane.
 We can also service clients in Perth as required and we are working toward establishing our aim of fourteen operational offices around Australia.